Gang of Four: Downfall

 The radicals hoped that the key military leaders Wang Dongxing and Chen Xilian would support them, but instead, Hua won the Army over to his side.
 On 6 October 1976, Hua had the four leading radicals and a number of their lesser associates arrested.
 Han Suyin gave a detailed account of their overthrow:

 According to historian Immanuel C.Y.
-Hsü, the operation was not completely bloodless – Wang Hongwen killed two of the guards trying to capture him, and was wounded himself before being subdued.
+Hsü, the operation was not completely bloodless – Wang Hongwen killed two of the guards trying to capture him and was wounded himself before being subdued.

 Beginning on 21 October, nationwide denunciations of the Gang began, which culminated in the December release of files related to the Gang's alleged crimes to the public.
 The party issued a denunciation of the Gang of Four as "left in form, right in essence".
 Government media blamed the Gang of Four and Lin Biao for the excesses of the Cultural Revolution.
-Celebrations were prominent and not limited to the streets of Beijing and other major cities.
-During the nationwide "Movement of Exposition, Criticism and Uncovering (揭批查运动)" millions of formerly "rebel faction (造反派)" red guards were publicly criticized as they were thought to be related to the Gang of Four.
+According to both civilian and government accounts, celebrations were prominent and nationwide, not limited to the streets of Beijing and other major cities.
+During the nationwide "Movement of Exposition, Criticism and Uncovering (揭批查运动)" millions of formerly "rebel faction" red guards were publicly criticized as they were thought to be related to the Gang of Four.
+For many Chinese, the Gang, and its head Jiang Qing in particular, were a living symbol of everything that had gone wrong during the Cultural Revolution and their downfall was taken as a sign that China was on the brink of a new era.